HyeonjunSim/pi-top-battery-status/README.md

 - Version 1.0a: Fixed a minor bug, which could show a battery charge > 100% under rare circumstances
 - Version 1.1: Improved reliability of capacity reading.
 Possibility to abort automatic low battery shutdown added.
 - Version 1.1a: i2c reliablity in log file, improved checking for i2c failures
+- Version 1.2: using direct i2c access rather than calling i2cget to reduce overhead, shutdown only if discharging at low capacity

 Please help to improve this program by tweeting to **http://twitter.com/r_richarz** or opening an issue on this repository